sifive/wake/share/doc/wake/tutorial.md

-The full library will be described elsewhere, but for a brief overview of what is used in this example, `parseJSONFile` does as the name suggests and reads a file (here retrieved by `curl`, but it could also be from `source` or any other call) into an internal representation which we then pass to `query`.
-The `$` are read similarly to the standard `|` pipeline, but are used primarily in the context of a `query` such that `jFlatten` accesses a JSON array, passes each value to `jField` which looks up a key-value pair in a JSON object, and finally `jString` converts JSON strings into wake `Strings`.
+The full library will be described elsewhere, but for a brief overview of what is used in this example, `parseJSONFile` does as the name suggests and reads a file (here retrieved by `curl`, but it could also be from `source` or any other call) into an internal representation which we then search through for all `tarball_url` keys.

 By passing the resulting URL to a second call of `curl`, we're able to retrieve the required files *determined by* the output of a previous job.
 This ability